 Lutheran Social Services of Wisconsin and Upper Michigan (LSS) has a vision for expanded service delivery for people experiencing mental health concerns and homelessness in Eau Claire, WI.
 We have all learned a lot from our need to adapt during the COVID-19 pandemic.
 New and necessary innovations like Telehealth and increased safety measures have allowed us to stay open for service during this unprecedented time.
 It is clear for LSS that moving forward we must do things differently in order to empower our participants to seek and ultimately realize a life that is truly their own.
 Resources are limited, preventing good organizations with strong programs from fully realizing their missions of feeding the hungry, clothing the naked, loving the lost and lonely, and teaching our neighbors the skills they need to live independently.
 We imagine what LSS and our community partners will be able to accomplish by pooling our strengths and resources together in collaboration around the goal to encircle our mutual participants with the comprehensive solutions they need to thrive.

-A VISION FOR AN IMPROVED DAYTIME MODEL
+AN IMPROVED DAYTIME MODEL

 Since 1984, we’ve operated Friendships Unlimited in partnership with Waukesha County Health and Human Services.

 It serves as a daytime recovery center for people experiencing mental illness.
 The program promotes wellness, encourages self-direction and fosters hope.
 Here, members will be empowered to take control of their own recovery and have an opportunity to build a system that enhances and supports it.